-This information will help you care for your skin after your fractionated carbon dioxide (CO2) laser treatment.
+This information will help you care for your skin before and after your fractionated carbon dioxide (CO2) laser treatment.

 After CO2 laser treatment, it usually takes about 1 to 2 weeks for your skin to heal.
 Your skin will be very sensitive during this time.
 Follow the guidelines below to help your skin heal and prevent infection.

-Before you leave, your nurse will cover the treated area with petroleum jelly (Vaseline®) or mupirocin (Bactroban®) and a bandage.
+Before you leave, your nurse will cover the treated area with petroleum jelly (Vaseline®) or an antibacterial cream such as mupirocin (Bactroban®), and a bandage.

 You can shower right away after your treatment.
 Don’t take a bath until the treated area has healed.

 - Apply an ice pack wrapped in a soft cloth to the treated area.
 Hold the ice pack on the treated area for 15 to 20 minutes.
-Do this 1 to 5 times each day.
+Put the ice pack on the treated area every few hours, or 1 to 5 times each day.
 After the first 2 to 3 days, use the ice pack as needed.

-- Keep the treated area covered with a dressing or bandage (Band-Aid®).
-Change the dressing 2 times each day, after you wash the area.
+- Keep the treated area covered with a bandage (Band-Aid®).
+Change the bandage 2 times each day, after washing the area.

 - Don’t use saunas, swimming pools, baths, or hot tubs (such as a Jacuzzi®).